paulegradie/Sailfish/site/src/pages/docs/1/results.md

 # ScaleFish

-Scalefish will attempt to fit any scalefish enabled variables to one of several classic algorithmic complexity functions (e.g. linear, nlogn, etc).
+Scalefish will attempt to use machine learning to fit any scalefish enabled variables to one of several classic algorithmic complexity functions (e.g. linear, nlogn, etc).

+## Result

 **Test Class: SailfishFixtureExample**